 The parents were devastated at the thought of losing their son so soon after finding him again, and guilty that he had languished by their very gates.
 But John assured them that he had chosen his life, and would have wanted no other.

-On this day we read a passage from Ephesians that gives some comfort to all those who feel alienated or separated: "But now in Christ Jesus you who once were far off have been brought near in the blood of Christ" (2:11).
+A passage from Ephesians gives some comfort to all those who feel alienated or separated: "But now in Christ Jesus you who once were far off have been brought near in the blood of Christ" (2:11).